Delenda Carthago - I Torre del Sella

 A highly satisfactory route, providing an exciting climbing up some superb steep walls on excellent carved "dolomia" rich in holds, that alternate athletic moves and other ones more technical.
 The route is well equipped on the harder sections and sparingly bolted on the easier pitches.
 A worthy outing, even when your time is limited or the weather forecast in the afternoon is uncertain.

 First Sella Tower is the closest one to the parking lot.
-From the col walk down a few tens of meters along the road towards the Canazei side of the Sella pass and take the trail that at first climbs steeply up a deep rute in the hill, then runs in the direction of First tower, passing beneath its south side.
+From the col walk down a few tens of meters along the road towards the Canazei side of the Sella pass and take the trail that at first climbs steeply up to get the hill, then runs to the right in the direction of the Prima Torre, passing under its South side.
 Scramble up to the starting point of the route (1 bolt), just below a ramp slanting right, about 40 meters to the left of a huge and obvious corner (Trenker corner).
 The route's line runs between Schober-Rossi on its left and Trenker on its right.
 The start is common with the route Schober – Rossi.
 30 minutes from Passo Sella

 L2 - Climb up the ramp to reach the two bolt anchor just below the route becomes steep.
 4b, 12 m